MurderFromMars/HandheldStreamingServiceUtility/README.md

 # Handheld Streaming Service Utility

-The Handheld Streaming Service Utility provides a simple interface for turning streaming platforms into Steam‑launchable web apps.
-It reads from the `data/links.index` file, presents the available services, and automatically registers your selections as non‑Steam shortcuts inside Steam.
+The Handheld Streaming Service Utility provides a simple interface for turning streaming platforms into Steam launchable web apps.
+It reads from the `data/links.index` file, presents the available services, and automatically registers your selections as non Steam shortcuts inside Steam.

 Any Linux distribution that supports the “add to Steam” mechanism can run the tool.
-Handheld‑focused systems such as SteamOS, Bazzite, CachyOS, and Nobara tend to offer the smoothest experience (some may require installing the Flatpak package first).
-Although the workflow is optimized for Gamescope‑Session, it works just as well in Big Picture Mode.
+Handheld focused systems such as SteamOS, Bazzite, CachyOS, and Nobara tend to offer the smoothest experience (some may require installing the Flatpak package first).
+Although the workflow is optimized for Gamescope Session, it works just as well in Big Picture Mode.

 ## Requirements

 Before running the utility, make sure the following components are available:

 - Flatpak
-- steamos-add-to-steam
+- steamos add to steam
-  (included by default on most handheld‑oriented distros; available in the AUR; may require manual installation on others)
+  (included by default on most handheld oriented distros; available in the AUR; may require manual installation on others)

 ## Browser Selection

-When the script launches, you’ll be asked which browser should handle all streaming shortcuts.
+When the script launches, you will be asked which browser should handle all streaming shortcuts.
 You can choose:

 1. Google Chrome — broad compatibility
-2. Brave Browser — privacy‑focused option
+2. Brave Browser — privacy focused option

 Your selection applies to all services added during that session.